sashahe/fundamentals-lab1/README.md

-# Launch Interceptor Program: Requirements Specification TESTING COMMIT
+# Launch Interceptor Program: Requirements Specification

 Implements the Launch Interceptor Program which is a tool used to determine whether an input of radar tracking information fulfills the requirements of launching an interceptor.